MostlyFocusedMike/node-notes/markdown/hapi-notes.md

 ```
 internals.implementation = function (server, options) {

+    /*
-    /* validate that options are right before doing anything */
+        validate that options are right before doing anything,
+        if they aren't we will throw an error with the given msg
+    */
     Hoek.assert(options, 'Missing basic auth strategy options');
     Hoek.assert(typeof options.validate === 'function', 'options.validate must be a valid function in basic scheme');
     const settings = Hoek.clone(options);